Rewind789/wanderer-obsidian-archive/content/other/quotes.md

 4. *walking to Mills (cooking building)* "It smells like sugar biscuits" - Arielle A, "It smells like petrol" - Ellie M

+> [!notes]
+>
+> the ~~great~~ avocado analogy “It’s like putting bread with an avocado and saying you’re allergic to the bread when you’re allergic to the avocado” - Ethan T

 [Highlight Conversation]

 -*HASS Worksheet, where you had to talk about a place you have been, and talk about the Ecosystems there*-